-If you’re an individual, a coach or consultant, or a senior leader, and you’re interested in improving your personal or your professional performance, it would help you a great deal if you learned how to do three things:
+If you’re an individual, a coach/consultant, or a senior leader, and you’re interested in improving your personal or your professional performance, these days you need to know how to do three things:

 Improve the essential skills that you already have,

 Develop the new skills that your work and your life are asking you for, and